Jack-Gregory-Bioinformatics/Rhizopus_constructs_2025/README.md

 Included:

 * Protein amino-acid sequences for fluorescent proteins from FPbase
-* Approved derived codon-usage resources
+* An in-house derived *Rhizopus delemar* codon-usage table generated for this project

 Not included: